 Selection of who receives a new feature occurs randomly in a percentage-based deployment.
 The new feature rolls out to 10% of users, then 25%, then 50%, until all users receive the new feature.
 These deployments are useful when you cannot run a beta program, or there is little variation in your targeted user base.
-If you run a small B2B application with the same 1,000 monthly active users each, a percentage-based release is likely to give you an accurate estimate of whether the full rollout will have a positive or negative impact on your userbase.
+If you run a small B2B application with the same 1,000 monthly active users, a percentage-based release is likely to give you an accurate estimate of whether the full rollout will have a positive or negative impact on your userbase.

 Some companies automate percentage-based rollouts gradually increasing the number of users receiving the new feature.
 Too many errors, or a response time exceeding a set threshold results in the termination of the rollout.

 You can combine ring and percentage-based deployments.
 You first deploy with selected groups and then use a percentage-based deployment to roll out to the remainder of your user base.